Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-addons-to-51.md

         return ['your.package:base']
 ```

-When you do not need them both, you can let the other return an empty list, or you can leave that method out completely.
+When you don't need them both, you can let the other return an empty list, or you can leave that method out completely.

 ````{note}
 If you need to support older Plone versions at the same time, you can let your class implement the old interface as well: